 How to Calculate Shipping Costs for Online Store

 Four out of 10 customers say they’re willing to pay extra for same-day shipping and about 72% of customers look for free shipping when shopping online.
-This means shipping should be a prominent focus of both your eCommerce business plan and warehouse organization strategies.
+Offering free shipping creates an optimal website experience for customers because they have the option to shop without worrying about shipping fees This means shipping should be a prominent focus of both your eCommerce business plan and warehouse organization strategies.